manoragul014-png/er-patient-monitoring-pipeline/README.md

 - `STOPPED`
 - `TIMEOUT`

-This ensures that the process is fully monitored instead of just triggering the job and ending there.
+This ensures that the workflow is fully monitored.

 #### 5. Verify Glue Job Completion
 The orchestrator confirms that the Glue job has completed successfully.

 If the final state is anything other than `SUCCEEDED`, the workflow raises an error.
-This makes the pipeline more robust and easier to debug.
+This makes the pipeline more reliable and easier to debug.

 #### 6. Validate AWS Glue Crawler
 After the ETL job finishes successfully, the orchestrator validates whether the required AWS Glue Crawler exists.

-This step ensures that the metadata update process can run without resource-related issues.
+This ensures that the metadata update process can run without resource-related issues.

-#### 7. Start the Glue Crawler
+#### 7. Start the AWS Glue Crawler
-The crawler is then triggered to scan the processed data stored in Amazon S3.
+The crawler is triggered to scan the processed data stored in Amazon S3.

 If the crawler is already running, the orchestrator skips the start step to avoid unnecessary errors.